brunoNetId/rhods-transfer-learning/camel/edge-shopper/Readme.md

 ## Prerequisites

 This Camel Quarkus component integrates, MQTT and HTTP clients (such as IoT devices, handsets, 3rd party clients) with an AI/ML engine, to obtain detection results from images.
+It also acts as an ingestion system and pushes training data to the central data center.

 You'll need: